 9. See the association.
 Being associated with a good brand is good for your personal brand too.
 If you can approach other, non conflicting companies and say ‘for x I’ve done this, that and the other’ it makes you far more attractive.
 Much better than ‘yeah – I wear their saddlecloth when I remember’…

 10. Communicate.
 Even if you have nothing of interest to say, make sure you drop your sponsor an email explaining what you’ve been up to.
 Maybe your horse is out of work because of x, y and z and you haven’t been to any shows, but let them know.
 They may have an idea that could turn a negative into a positive or, at the very least, they’ll know that you are still thinking of them and haven’t fallen into a black hole!
 You don’t have to write reams each time you contact them, just a quick email between classes at a show, or even a vlog that they can use on their social media that you’ve recorded through your phone.
 Technology is there to be used and harnessed to make our lives easier…so harness yours.

 Sponsorship is a two way thing but, as the sponsored rider, the onus is on you to do what you say.
-I know that you’re very busy, and that’s fine… but the chances are that you will have agreed to something in order to gain a company’s support, so uphold your end of the bargain.
+This will go a long way to keeping your sponsors happy.
+I know that you’re very busy, and that’s fine… but the chances are that you will have agreed to something in order to gain a company’s sponsorship , so uphold your end of the bargain.
 If you’re too busy to work with the company, don’t approach them in the first place.
 Go over and above and really show what you can deliver.
 From small acorns do mighty oaks grow… and you never know where a sponsorship can end if you give it the right amount of attention.